Predictive Rate Selection for Ultra-Reliable Communication using Statistical Radio Maps: Rate Selection using Statistical Radio Map

+where $\mathcal{W}_{d,(r)}$ is the $r$-th order statistics of $\mbs{\mathcal{W}}_d = \ln(\mbf{W}_d)$ and $\lfloor \cdot \rfloor$ is the floor function.
+This generates a new dataset $\mathcal{D}_\epsilon=\{ \widehat{q}_{\epsilon,d},\mbf{x}_d\}_{d=1}^D$ with the estimated $\epsilon$-quantile at observed locations on the radio map.
 Note that the estimate in \eqref{eq:quantile_est} is unbiased and admits an asymptotic Gaussian distribution as $N\to\infty$ \cite[p.
 356]{Ord1994}.
 Notably, the quantile estimate does not require knowledge of the underlying distribution of the \gls{snr} and can be used as input for spatial prediction.
 The main disadvantage compared to parametric estimates, on the other hand, is the excessive number of samples required for estimation when $\epsilon$ is low.
 In fact, \eqref{eq:quantile_est} shows that $N$ scales inversely with $\epsilon$, and $\widehat{q}_{\epsilon,d}$ is only well defined when $N \geq 1/\epsilon$.
 However, the \gls{snr} samples used to estimate the quantiles as input to the \gls{gp} can be collected over a long period.